AMWA-TV/bcp-002-02/docs/Overview.md

 ## Scope

-This Best Current Practice specifies how to provide additional metadata within NMOS APIs for an NMOS Node and an NMOS Device to enable a human to more easily distinguish among multiple Nodes and among multiple Devices.
+This Best Current Practice specifies how to provide additional metadata within NMOS APIs to enable a human to more easily distinguish among multiple NMOS Assets.

-## Introduction (informative)
+## Introduction

 Within even the most modestly-sized system, there are likely to be multiple instances of a given Product, and possibly multiple instances of different Products provided by the same Manufacturer.
-It is fairly common for a configuration engineer to have to carry out 'detective work' to determine which Node (or Device) is which.
+It is fairly common for a configuration engineer to have to carry out 'detective work' to determine which Asset – an NMOS Node or Device – is which.

 For example an IS-04 query might return multiple Nodes, all with a label of `Acme-Widget-Pro`.
 Without any other knowledge, a configuration engineer has no idea whether these are, for example, CCUs or Multiviewers, or which "Acme Widget Pro" is which in the installation.